oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCapture.md

 ![](images/ES-no-indices.png)

 Well, it's empty !
-Of course that shouldn't be a surprise, we've not actually been putting any log data in it !
+Of course that shouldn't be a surprise, we've not put any log data in it yet !

 ### Capturing the log data from the micro-services